lewisd27/Miconia-BioEcon--Model/README.md

 8. Update `r outputs` section with desired filenames for .xlsx and plot outputs.

 Click RUN ALL to run the model and knit together the document.

+### Email me  at lewisdd@hawaii.edu if you have any questions, comments, or concerns.